How to Prepare For A New Employee Hire?

 To get an idea of what you should be writing in your safety guidelines and employee handbook, make sure to research and read some of the many examples available online.
 While some of the details may seem obvious, they can still be important not just for maintaining a positive and safe working environment, but also for limiting your business’s liabilities further down the road.

-One of the unique aspects about small businesses is how much contact owners have with their employees.
-Unlike in big corporations, the owner or owners leading a small business will often be working and interacting closely with each and every employee.
+One of the unique aspects of small businesses is how much contact owners have with their employees.
+Unlike in big corporations, the owner or owners leading a small business will often be working and interacting closely with every employee.
 As a small business owner, you should consider the importance of setting a good example for your employees.
 It’s all about leadership.

 Next: The Costs of Having an Employee

 The wage or annual salary you pay an employee does not represent the total cost your business will have to shoulder to have an employee.
 Not only do employees cost money to train, but there are also several different tax programs you will have to pay into as an employer.
 In this section, we will cover all the external costs outside of an employee’s wage that come with hiring new workers.